Latest weekly jobless claims jump to 240,000 – KION546

 By Alicia Wallace, CNN Business

-First-time weekly claims for unemployment benefits jumped to 240,000 for the week ended November 19, according to data released Wednesday by the Bureau of Labor Statistics.
+First-time weekly claims for unemployment benefits jumped to 240,000 for the week ended November 19, according to data released Wednesday by the Department of Labor.
 That’s a sharp increase of 17,000 from the previous week’s upwardly revised tally of 222,000, and surpasses economists’ expectations of 225,000.

+It’s the highest weekly total since August 13, according to Labor Department data.

-Continuing claims, which count people who have filed for jobless aid for at least two weeks in a row, rose to 1.55 million for the week ending November 12.
+Continuing claims, which count people who have filed for jobless aid for at least two weeks in a row, rose to 1.55 million for the week ending November 12, notching an eight-month high.

 But that could be changing — and in short order: Large companies, notably some of the biggest names in tech, have started conducting mass layoffs.